averyfrick/Final-Project/README.md

 ### -> Conclusion: One state fit our expectation of having high obesity and low ACT scores and that is Tennessee.
 One state also fit our expectation of low obesity and high ACT score and that is Massachusetts.
 We came to this conclusion from the 4 charts above (4, 5, 6, 7).

 ### 8. Obesity Prevalence and Overall English ACT Score per State
-This histogram look at just the English score of the ACT.
+This histogram looks at the English score of the ACT.
+Connecticut has the highest English ACT score.

 ```
 ggplot(english_obs, aes(x = State, y = English, fill = Obesity_Prev)) +